OlegLebedevRU/iot-rpc-rest-app/README.md

 ### Concepts:

 - Iot is lifetime 'Loose Coupling' in Event-Driven Systems
+- Thousands (swarms) of IOT devices should be represented by a simple and reliable end-to-end addressing system based on x509
 - Remote calls are usually orders of magnitude slower and less reliable
-- The call is a POST request to REST-API, with parameters pushed on to the core stack (server-side persistent storage)
+- The App call is a simple request to REST-API, with async queued paradigm
 - A combination of request/response and polling methods on remote machines
-- Iot: lightweight protocol MQTT 5.0 for swarm control
+- Lightweight "The last mile protocol" MQTT 5.0
-- Event processing at the core level
-- Persistent event queues

-### Services:
+### The architectural stack:

 - PostgreSQL
-- RabbitMQ + MQTT Plugin (native)
+- RabbitMQ + MQTT Plugin (native) with permission definitions
-- nginx + jwt module
+- nginx + jwt (RSA) module
-- CA (openssl)
+- CA (openssl, pyca/cryptography)
-- optional avahi (local deployment case)
+- optional mDNS like avahi (for local deployment case)
+- app-services
-- app
+- Swagger Api docs

 ### App: